conduition/dlctix/README.md

 - Gambling
 - Competition prizes

-[Discreet Log Contracts](https://bitcoinops.org/en/topics/discreet-log-contracts/) enable this, and have been known about for many years.

-My Ticketed DLC approach is novel because a traditional DLC requires on-chain Bitcoin contributions _from every participant_ in the DLC who is buying in - otherwise the contract would not be secure.
-This is not scaleable to large contracts with many people buying in with very small amounts, such as lotteries or crowdfunding.
+[Discreet Log Contracts (DLCs)](https://bitcoinops.org/en/topics/discreet-log-contracts/) enable this kind of conditional payment to be executed natively on Bitcoin, with great efficiency.
+They have been known about for many years, but traditional DLCs are not scaleable to large contracts with many people buying in with very small amounts, such as lotteries or crowdfunding, because a traditional DLC requires on-chain Bitcoin contributions _from every participant_ in the DLC who is buying in - otherwise the contract would not be secure.
+The fees on such a jointly-funded contract quickly become impractical.
+There are also privacy issues: Every participant would be permanently associating their on-chain bitcoins with the DLC in question.

-With Ticketed DLCs, a single untrusted party called the Market Maker can lease their on-chain capital to use for an on-chain DLC, while buy-ins from the DLC contestants are instead paid to the Market Maker using off-chain payment protocols such as [Fedimint eCash](https://fedimint.org/) or [Lightning](https://lightning.network).
+With my Ticketed DLCs approach, a single untrusted party called the Market Maker can lease their on-chain capital to use for the on-chain DLC, while buy-ins from the DLC contestants are instead paid to the Market Maker using off-chain payment protocols such as [Fedimint eCash](https://fedimint.org/) or [Lightning](https://lightning.network).
 The Market Maker can profit from this arrangement by charging the contestants an up-front fee which covers the opportunity cost of locking their on-chain capital for the duration of the DLC.

 DLC contestants buy specific SHA256 preimages called _ticket secrets_ from the Market Maker off-chain.
 In so doing, a DLC contestant is buying the ability to redeem potential payouts from the DLC.
 Without the correct ticket secret, any winnings instead return to the Market Maker.